sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ## Task 1: Sign into Oracle Machine Learning User Interface

-A notebook is a web-based interface for data analysis, data discovery, data visualization, and collaboration.
+A Notebook Classic is a web-based interface for data analysis, data discovery, data visualization, and collaboration.
 You create and run notebooks using Oracle Machine Learning Notebooks, which is accessed through the Oracle Machine Learning user interface on Oracle Autonomous Database.

 <if type="freetier">